Battle of the Barents Sea: Battle

-Lützow approached from the east and fired ineffectively at the convoy, still hidden by smoke from the crippled Achates.
+Lützow approached from the east and fired ineffectively at the convoy, still hidden by the smoke laid by Achates.
 Heading north-west to join Admiral Hipper, Lützow also encountered Sheffield and Jamaica, which opened fire.
-Coincidentally, both sides decided to break off the action at the same time, each side fearing imminent torpedo attacks upon their heavy ships from the other's remaining destroyers.
-This was shortly after noon.
-Burnett with Force R continued to shadow the German ships at a distance until it was evident that they were retiring to their base, while the ships of the convoy re-formed and continued towards Kola Inlet.
+Coincidentally, both sides decided to break off the action at the same time, each fearing imminent torpedo attacks by destroyers upon their cruisers.
+This was shortly after noon; Burnett with Force R shadowed the German ships at a distance until it was evident that they were retiring to their base.
+The ships of the convoy re-formed and continued towards Kola Inlet.

 Aftermath

-Analysis

-The encounter took place in the middle of the months-long polar night and both the German and British forces were scattered and unsure of the positions of the rest of their own forces, much less those of their opponent.
-The battle became a rather confused affair and sometimes it was not clear who was firing on whom or how many ships were engaged.
-Despite the German efforts, all 14 of the merchant ships reached their destinations in the USSR undamaged.
+The encounter took place in the middle of the months-long polar night, and the German and British forces were scattered and unsure of the positions of the rest of their forces or those of their opponent.
+The battle became a confused affair and at times it was not clear who was firing on whom or how many ships were engaged.
+Despite the German efforts, all fourteen of the merchant ships reached their destinations in the USSR undamaged.

-Hitler was infuriated at what he regarded as the uselessness of the surface raiders, seeing that the initial attack of the two heavy cruisers was held back by destroyers before arrival of the two light cruisers.
-There were serious consequences: this failure nearly made Hitler enforce a decision to scrap the surface fleet and order the German Navy to concentrate on U-boat warfare.
-Admiral Erich Raeder, supreme commander of the Kriegsmarine, offered his resignation—which Hitler accepted.
+Hitler was infuriated at what he regarded as the uselessness of the surface raiders, seeing that the initial attack of the two heavy cruisers was held back by destroyers before the arrival of the two British light cruisers.
+This failure nearly made Hitler enforce a decision to scrap the surface fleet and order the German Navy to concentrate on U-boat warfare.
+Admiral Erich Raeder, commander in chief of the Kriegsmarine, offered his resignation, which Hitler accepted.
 Raeder was replaced by Admiral Karl Dönitz, the commander of the U-boat fleet.